-2019 Road Worthiness Report: Are Britain's Roads and Road Users Up to the Task
+2019 Road Worthiness Report: Are Britain's roads and road users up to the task

 Worst UK Junctions

-The report details 3 of roads.org.uk 52 worst junctions, detailing how sometimes the roads themselves aren't fit for purpose.
-It looks at Spittals Interchange - A14 - A14 - A141, Worsley Interchange - M60 - M62 - M602 and Chevening Interchange - A21 - M25 - M26.
+The report also details three of roads.org.uk 52 worst junctions, detailing how sometimes the roads themselves aren't fit for purpose.
+It looks at Spittals Interchange - A14 - A14 - A141, Worsley Interchange - M60 - M62 - M602, and Chevening Interchange - A21 - M25 - M26.

 How Safe are our Roads?

-Bad junctions leads us nicely onto the condition of the road network.
+Bad junctions leads us nicely onto the condition of our road network.
 A fifth of people surveyed wwwitted they never used the motorway, with 34% saying they avoided using them because they didn't feel safe.
-The 2 main culprits for this were the M25 (unsurprising given that it was voted Britain's worst road) and the M6 (the longest motorway in the UK).
+The two main culprits for this were the M25 (unsurprising given that it was voted Britain's worst road) and the M6 (the longest motorway in the UK).

 What needs to Change?

-To conclude, the report goes through 5 ways in which the road worthiness of Britons and our roads can be improved.
-These are:
+To conclude, the report goes details five ways in which the roadworthiness of our drivers and our roads can be improved.

 - Better Car Maintenance - Keeping on top of your service history and learning basic car maintenance skills.